SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 • Professional representation for complex cases or multiple denials

-Critical Mistakes to Avoid: Missing appeal deadlines represents the most devastating error—78% of failed appeals result from procedural failures rather than substantive weaknesses.
+Critical Mistakes to Avoid: Missing appeal deadlines is a common procedural issue that can prevent further review, regardless of the underlying merits of a claim.
 Other common pitfalls include submitting identical documentation without addressing denial reasons, failing to obtain complete claims files, and underestimating the complexity of ERISA or Social Security procedures.

 Ongoing Support Resources: